 During this stage, the researcher's identity is formed and steps are taken towards a more independent and responsible role in the research community.
-At this stage, a typical title is postdoctoral researcher or senior researcher.
+A typical title at this stage is postdoctoral researcher or senior researcher.

 3. Independent researcher or leader of a research group

-On the third stage of the career path, researchers are established and act independently or are leaders of a research group.
-Titles at the third stage are university research fellow, university lecturer or senior research fellow.
+On the third stage, researchers are independent professionals with abilities in academic leadership.
+Titles at this stage are university research fellow, university lecturer or senior research fellow.